NETL: Methane Hydrates - DOE/NETL Projects

-The climate modeling team completed a report entitled: ?Global Scale Simulations of the Interaction Between Hydrate Dissociation and Global Climate?.
+- The climate modeling team completed a report entitled: ?Global Scale Simulations of the Interaction Between Hydrate Dissociation and Global Climate? (listed under "Additional Information" below).
 The report describes modelers? efforts to simulate the release of methane from oceanic deposits on a global scale, using temperature change data taken directly from the Community Earth System Model, a fully-coupled, global climate model that provides state-of-the-art computer simulations of past, present, and future climate states; these were the first such simulations performed.
 The results show that the methane release is likely to be confined to a narrow region of high dissociation susceptibility, defined mainly by depth and temperature, and that any release will be relatively uniform and controlled, rather than explosive.
 In addition, simulations indicate that the bulk of the climate-sensitive hydrates exist in the high northern latitudes, and that shallow hydrates (in water depths of 300?600m) make up the bulk of hydrates sensitive to warming scenarios.

 Project Start: June 1, 2008

 |FY10|| $165,000|| $165,000

 If you are unable to reach the above personnel, please contact the content manager.